GET RID OF ARGENTINE ANTS IN BEAVERTON - NO PEST GUARANTEE

 In most cases, Argentine ants gain entry into your home via telephone wires, utility lines, or even tree branches that make contact with your structure.
 Once indoors, Argentine ants usually regroup near areas where there is a steady supply of moisture such as under sinks, near water pipes, beside or under potted plants, or even your bathroom or laundry area.
 They may also nest in wall or floor voids where the environment may likewise be damp.

-HOW TO PREVENT ARGENTINE ANTS FROM INVADING YOUR HOME
+HOW TO PREVENT ARGENTINE ANTS FROM INVADING YOUR BEAVERTON HOME

 Just like all ant species, Argentine ants find their way into homes because they are in search of food, water, or even shelter.
 There are several ant pest control measures you can undertake to prevent Argentine ants from entering your home.
 Keep in mind, however, that Argentine ants are a more resilient type of pest and their populations can easily bounce back because they are such prolific breeders.
-With these in mind, you need to be diligent about the following ant pest control methods to prevent an Argentine ant infestation:
+With these in mind, you need to be diligent about the following Argentine ants control to prevent a full-blown infestation:

-Inspect your home for gaps, crack and crevices.
+- Inspect your home for gaps, cracks and crevices.
 Seal all points of entry including utility line holes to prevent ants from gaining access into your home interiors.

 HOW TO GET RID OF ARGENTINE ANTS